 Model S deliveries to China will begin this spring.
 Tesla said it will make "substantial investments" in China this year, and that the Model S will be the same price in China as in the United States.

 "We are taking a risk with this strategy, because it is counter to prevailing auto industry practices," Tesla said.

 The company expects its automotive gross margin to rise to about 28 percent in the fourth quarter of this year.
 In the fourth quarter of last year, adjusted automotive gross margin was 25.2 percent.

 Wedbush analyst Craig Irwin said the company's average selling prices were about 10 percent higher than expected during the quarter, adding that investors were pleased with the company's outlook for 2014 deliveries and profit margins.

-Tesla said operating expenses and capital spending will increase significantly this year as it expands production capacity for both the Model S and Model X crossover vehicle, invests in stores and Supercharger infrastructure, and finishes development of the Model X. It is also starting early design work on its third-generation vehicle.
+Operating expenses and capital spending will increase significantly this year, Tesla said, as it expands production capacity for both the Model S and Model X crossover vehicle, invests in stores and Supercharger infrastructure and finishes development of the Model X. It is also starting early design work on its third-generation vehicle.

-Tesla expects to have Model X prototypes on the road by the end of the year, and will begin deliveries to customers in the spring of next year.
+Tesla said it expects to have Model X prototypes on the road by the end of the year and will begin deliveries to customers in the spring of next year.